 Exchange-traded products can provide investors with access to an alternate asset class or a whole index with a single transaction.

-ETPs may be acquired and exchanged while the stock exchange is open, as rates are quoted throughout the day.
+ETPs may be acquired and exchanged while the stock exchange is open, as prices are quoted throughout the day.

-They offer a cost-effective way to diversify by benchmarking or getting exposed to funds that were historically difficult to reach.
+They offer a cost-effective way to diversify by benchmarking or getting exposed to investments that were historically inaccessible.

-Unlike other investment instruments, exchange-traded products are released regularly.
+Unlike some investment instruments, exchange-traded products are released regularly.
 The visibility makes it easy for investors to see just what they own.

 ETPs are financial instruments listed and exchanged in the same manner as shares across the same exchanges and platforms.